Omicron variant identified in U.S.: First case of covid-19 linked to new variant found in California

 “The individual is self-quarantining and all close contacts have been contacted and all close contacts thus far have tested negative,” Anthony S. Fauci, President Biden’s chief medical adviser and the longtime head of the National Institute of Allergy and Infectious Diseases, said Wednesday.

-Since the new variant was first reported in South Africa last week, it has been identified in at least 19 countries spanning the globe, and officials had expected it to appear in the United States.
+Since the new variant was first reported in southern Africa last week, it has been identified in at least 19 countries spanning the globe, and officials had expected it to appear in the United States.

+“We knew that it was only a matter of time until the Omicron variant was detected in our city, and the work that we have done to this point has prepared us to handle this variant,” San Francisco Mayor London N. Breed (D) said in a statement.

-California public health officials credited the state’s “large-scale testing and early detection systems” for detecting the omicron variant and said in a statement that the state would be increasing testing at airports for arrivals from several countries identified by the CDC.
+California public health officials credited the state’s “large-scale testing and early detection systems” for detecting the omicron variant and said in a statement the state would be increasing testing at airports for arrivals from several countries identified by the CDC.

 The omicron variant has a swath of mutations that raised concerns that this version of the virus might be able to evade immunity and withstand existing treatments for those infected with covid-19.